Drug and Alcohol Awareness and Prevention

 Drinking too much alcohol can increase your risk of developing certain cancers, including cancers of the mouth, colorectal, esophagus, throat, liver, and breast.

 Drinking too much can weaken your immune system, making your body a much easier target for disease.
 Chronic drinkers are more liable to contract diseases like pneumonia and tuberculosis than people who do not drink too much.
 Drinking a lot on a single occasion slows your body’s ability to ward off infections, even up to 24 hours after getting drunk.

-Learn more about alcohol’s effects on the body at pubs.niaaa.nih.gov/publications/Hangovers/beyondHangovers.pdf.
+Learn more about the short-term consequences of drinking too much at pubs.niaaa.nih.gov/publications/Hangovers/beyondHangovers.pdf.

 The Year One College Behavioral Profile (Y1CBP) is an online program that uses the principles of brief motivational interviewing to provide first-year students with individual-level data on their drinking and tips for change.
 Y1CBP helps students identify personalized alcohol and cannabis use, bystander intervention practices, risky behavior, brief interventions, or referring students for professional help.
 Information about how to access Y1CBP is available from the Dean of Students, Student Life or Residence Life offices.

 SCC is committed to ensuring the safety and security of students, employees, and visitors on its campuses, in College facilities, and at College-sponsored activities and events.
 The College provides a variety of services and programs designed to promote and support safety and security.

 The College continuously monitors potential safety and security risks and maintains and reports crime information as required by the Crime and Campus Security Act of 1990.
 Anyone interested in accessing crime log information should contact the campus Dean of Student Success or visit the College’s Safety and Security website at www.southeast.edu/campussafety.

 Safety and Security at SCC